ProtonMail/proton-pack/README.md

-# boilerplate
+# Proton Pack

-Boilerplate to start Proton React project
+Create your application with openpgp and our webpack config.

 ## Dev